alexs2112/MonoRogue/Roadmap.md

    * Broken walls are a bit messed up, check all 4 sides instead of 2 in Tile
    * Have KeyboardTrack compare keys with other keys to determine direction as a static method, instead of having it check to see if a directional key was pressed in itself (for subscreens)
    * See if you can fix `AL lib: (EE) alc_cleanup: 1 device not closed`, it looks like its not an issue though?
+   * Fix the cultist AI, so that he keeps track of where you are and tells its summons where you are
+   * Turns out we don't need to overload every constructor, we can set default arguments
+   * Have the fire screen automatically select the last guy you targeted
+   * Music stops for a long time after the first song ends
+   * Have every enemy that can see an enemy that you hit know where you are
+   * Have thugs not run away if they can see you have a bow

  * Release prep:
    * Fix all @todo tags